linnnus/blog/posts/edit-in-neovim.md

 [Mac Automation Scripting Guide]: https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/ReadandWriteFiles.html

+The code for restoring the focused application was taken from a [patch on the `pass` mail archives].

+[patch on the `pass` mail archives]: https://lists.zx2c4.com/pipermail/password-store/2015-July/001628.html

 ## Neovim as a standalone application.

 This next snippet wraps NeoVim in a proper Application&trade;.